-Featured Poet Pat Mattola and second guest poet.
+Featured Poet Pat Mattola and Ed Lent.

 Pat Mottola is a distinguished creative writing instructor at Southern Connecticut State University and the proud president of the Connecticut Poetry Society.
 With a career dedicated to inspiring and connecting individuals through writing, Pat holds an MFA in Creative Writing and an MS in Art Education from Southern.
 Her exceptional teaching has been recognized with the CSCU Board of Regents Adjunct Faculty Teaching Award (2019) and the J. Philip Smith Part-time Faculty Teaching Award (2021).